Brian-Magnuson/nico/docs/design/overview.md

 Here, `x`, `y`, and `z` are all part of the same block, despite having different left spacing.
 With the `u` declaration, left spacing decreases to 4, where the previous `INDENT` was made.
 Thus, a `DEDENT` is inserted.

-Since left spacing requires the line to contain a non-whitespace character, it follows that every block opened by an `INDENT` must contain at least one statement.
-If an empty block is desired, `pass` may be used:
+Since left spacing requires the line to contain a non-whitespace character, it follows that every block opened by an `INDENT` must contain at least one non-whitespace character.
+If an empty block is desired, you can use `pass` or a comment:
 ```
 block:
     pass

+block:
+    // yes, this works too
 ```

 These are not valid: